You moved back to Canada...and life is not working out well

 Summary: When life is not working out in Canada...do something about it

-Those people who address "head on" the challenge of life not working out in Canada as expected through prompt personal reflection, honesty, and openness with those closest to them have the most success in "fixing" their life context and creating a brighter future.
+Those people who promptly and openly address the challenge of life not working out in Canada as expected through personal reflection, honesty, and openness with those closest to them have the most success in "fixing" their life context and creating a brighter future.

-These people choose to treat the realization that things weren't working out as a "gift".
+These people choose to treat the realization that things aren't working out as a "gift".

 Those people whose lives become a "train wreck" after they move back?
 They delay, divert, ignore, hide from, and avoid the truth that things aren't working well until life gives them a painful result: Divorce, health issues, mental issues, financial mess, and emotional misery.

-These people choose to treat the realization that things weren't working out as a "curse".
+These people choose to treat the realization that things aren't working out as a "curse".

 Chapters | Top of Resource